 During their brief married life together, they made a home in the Mertztown area and produced two sons, Willoughby Fegley and Jacob Fegley.

-Their known children were Mary Fegley, Lucy Fegley, Elizabeth Fenstermacher, Magdalene Fegley, Peter Fegley and Rebecca Fegley.
+Their known children were Mary Stickler, Lucy Fegley, Elizabeth Fenstermacher, Magdalene Fegley, Peter Fegley, Rebecca Moyer and Clementine Knerr, and they raised Elizabeth's sons Willoughby and Jacob from the previous marriage.

 On the fateful day of Feb.
 18, 1904, tragedy shook the family when Elizabeth was badly burned after a hanging lamp exploded in their home.
 She was in agony for 24 hours before death carried her away.
 An obituary in the Allentown Leader was headlined "Burns Prove Fatal" and listed her surviving siblings as Irwin Stoudt, Peter Stoudt, Mrs. Wilson Urffer, Leanna Scheirer and Mrs. Frank Wenner.
 Rev. R.M.
 Kern officiated at the funeral service held at the St. Andrew's Reformed Church.
 Burial was in Highland Cemetery.

 Daughter Elizabeth Fegley (1870-1941) was born in about 1870 in Slocum, Luzerne County, PA.
 At the age of about 15, she relocated with her parents to Allentown, Lehigh County.
 She was united in matrimony with William W. Fenstermaker ("Fenstermacher") ( ? -1940) of Allentown.
 They were the parents of Mrs. Ira Moyer, Eva Gackenbach and Earl J.W.
 Fenstermacher.
 William made a living over the years as a painter, and they belonged to the Ebenezer Evangelical Church.
+When their infant niece Violet Knerr died in North Dakota in January 1905, and the body shipped back to Allentown, the Fenstermachers held the funeral in their home at 246 North 12th Street.
+Their address in 1915 was 217 North Fountain Street.
 Sadly, William died in July 1940.
 Elizabeth only outlived him by about six months.
 She went to live with her married daughter Mrs. Ira Moyer at 736 Seventh Street.
 She died at home at the age of 70 on Jan.
 28, 1941.
 Burial was in Highland Cemetery.
 An obituary in the Allentown Morning Call said that she was survived by her brother Peter and sisters Mrs. George Moyer and Mrs. Asa Knerr.
-Daughter Eva married (?)
-Gackenbach and lived in Yeadon, PA in 1941, while son Earl dwelled in Emmaus.

 Son James W. Fegley ( ? - ? ) was born in (?).
 He lived in Allentown in 1904.
 His address was unknown to the family in 1920.
 In 1941, he lived in Emmaus, Lehigh County.